Economy of the Ming dynasty: Long-distance trade routes and goods

 Cotton was the second most important commodity in long-distance trade.
 It was primarily grown in Jiangnan, where it even surpassed rice as the main crop in some districts during the 16th century.
 Other major cotton-producing regions included Hunan, Shandong, Jiangxi, and Huguang.
 While some cloth was produced locally, the majority of it was transported by shippers to Jiangnan and eventually to Fujian for processing.
 The main hub of cotton cloth production was the Jiangnan prefecture of Songjiang.
 In the early years of the Ming dynasty, cotton cloth was primarily exported to the north and was also used in the exchange of cloth for horses along the border.
 By the end of the Ming era, textile industries were also emerging in the northeast, specifically in Beizhili and Shandong.
-As a result, Jiangnan began to lose its markets in the northern and western regions.
+Jiangnan began to lose its markets in the northern and western regions.
 The total cotton production, including local production, was estimated to be around 20 million bushels, with a value of 3.3 million liang.

 The third most important commodity in the market was silk, which was produced in the countryside and processed in cities.
 For example, silk from Huzhou in northern Zhejiang was processed in cities such as Hangzhou, Huzhou, and Suzhou.
 Similarly, silk from Baoning Prefecture (present-day Langzhong) in Sichuan was imported by merchants to workshops in Lu'an, Shanxi, where cloth production continued even after silk production in the surrounding countryside had ceased.
 During the late Ming period, silk fabrics for the foreign market were woven by factories in Fujian and Guangdong, using imported Huzhou silk.
 The total production of silk was approximately 300,000 skeins, valued at 300,000 liang.

 Other products, such as sugar, paper, iron, and copper, were also traded, but in lesser quantities.
 For example, sugar was shipped from Changzhou and Quanzhou in Fujian to regions such as Jiangnan and Zhejiang.
 Paper from Yanshan in Jiangxi was transported to Henan and Anhui.
 Iron was traded from Guangdong to Jiangxi, from Sichuan to Wuxi in Jiangsu, and from Fujian to Suzhou.
 Foshan in Guangdong was the most important center for the production of iron tools and products.
 Copper from mines in Huguang, Guizhou, and Yunnan was shipped to Wuhu on the lower Yangtze River, a major hub for the metal trade.
 Additionally, the trade of fertilizers began.